Disabled Child Grandparenting

-Special Needs Grandparenting?
+Disabled Child Grandparenting?
 That’s a phrase you never heard even 20 years ago.
 Now, grandparents want to know.
-It’s their nature-they want to help.
+It’s their nature to want to help.
+So how do you involve your extended family in disability parenting?

 - Be honest with extended family without using scare tactics or worst-case scenarios.
 I’ve seen a lot of parents hit their Facebook walls with some pretty crappy stories and posts.
-If you want your family to “get it” as far as what you’re living with day to day, there are ways to effectively do so without scaring them off.
-Save the scary stuff for the support groups and appropriate audiences.
-I’ve done this in the past myself, I find it happens more often with the newly diagnosed families.
-During that difficult time–stay away from the internet and Facebook.
+If you want your family to “get it” as far as what society deals us each day, there are ways to effectively do so without scaring them off.
+I’ve done this in the past myself.
+I find it happens more often with the newly diagnosed families.
 You can educate and inform without using worst-case scenarios and intimidating people.

 - Recognize that for many in older generations, mainstreaming was not the thing.
 Even being exposed to a child with disabilities on a regular basis may be new to them.
 Allow them time and gently teach them along the way.
 Old dogs can be taught new tricks, it just sometimes may take longer to break down stereotypes and older ways of thinking.
 I graduated high school in 1988, which really isn’t that long ago.
 But I’m surprised at how different things are compared to when I went to school.
 Lots of therapies, teaching methods, how we view and treat the kids with disabilities–that has come a long way in just one generation, and not everyone may be up to par.

 - Find your teachable moments and use them.
 For cousins, especially those not in school yet, this is probably their very first upfront and personal experience with a child with different needs.
-Explain things on their level–why the child is acting out, why the child may not be held to the same standards for some behaviors and so on.
-Find common ground between your special needs child as his typical cousins, whether it be a favorite toy or favorite food.
+Explain things on their level.
+Find common ground between your disabled child and his typical cousins, whether it be a favorite toy or favorite food.
 When you find common interests, it’s amazing how they can relate.
 It is fun and exciting to me as I am watching my youngest son develop this knowledge.
 I can see that he really is treating everyone the same and he’s not afraid to approach those with disabilities, or who look, act or sound different from him.

 - When it comes to family gatherings, especially loud and noisy ones, be honest and plan ahead.
 Take two cars and bring special food if necessary.
 Ask your hosts about expectations you are unclear about.
 If you are not attending, tell them why.
 Remind them that you want to be invited again.
 Repeated refused invitations may result in fewer invitations.
 Even if you’re not feeling up to going, go.
 Unless you are predicting a complete disaster (and moms can predict them–listen to us!) at least go for a little bit.
 Remind yourself that this may be one of the few interactions with “typicals” that your child gets.
 It also helps you to feel like you are a part of the family and not alienated all the time.